-Little King restaurant review - New York, USA
+Little King restaurant - New York, USA

 Despite its diminutive size, the cosy East Williamsburg cocktail bar and restaurant Little King, opened to much aplomb.
 Hidden next to a busy fruit and veg shop, the space’s unassuming frontage harks back to another time with its aged, original Ralph Walker doorway.